This article describes how to go from a multiple-column table...

 1. Select your table.

-3. Select Calculation > Custom Code.
+3. Select Calculation > Custom Code from the toolbar.

-5. Add a line in the format of table_name[row_index, column_index]
+4. In the R Code editor, add a line in the format of table_name[row_index, column_index]

 Using our example, the code to return the value from the second row of the first column is: table.age.gender[2,1]